Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 **NOTE:** This tutorial is meant ONLY for the Hidden Histories admin who sets up accounts for the artists!!!

+The **porPOIse Back End user interface** is an open source project we had used since 2010 with the defunct AR platform LAYAR, and then in 2018 created this modified **ARpoise porPOIse** version for use with ARpoise.
+We have set up a porPOIse service for Hidden Histories, and describe how to configure it here.
+(If you need to set up a version of porPOIse for yourself, see the [**Original porPOIse Documentation**](#original-porpoise-documentation) linked below at the end of this page.)

 Each artist (and helper) will have their own copy of the porPOIse back end user interface for managing their own layers for both
 **ARpoise** and **AR-vos**.